jazzlyj/aws_eks_argocd/README.md

 terraform apply plan.out
 ```
 **Note:** You may have to apply twice

+### Sequence notes
+* Make sure there is a valid public domain hosted in AWS R53
+* Deploy vpc first (vpc, variables, versions)
+* Add eks.tf and iam.tf into tf dir (being deployed from) then tfi, and then tfa
+* Add argocd.tf into tf dir and then tfa

 ## Deploy K8s resources

 Update declarations in the following files with your account information: